50 Things to Do This September in Newfoundland & Labrador – 2026

 27. Lewisporte Craft & Trade Show

-Town of Springdale is hosting its 39th Annual Craft & Trade Show from September 11th to 13th.
+Town of Springdale is hosting its 40th Annual Craft & Trade Show from September 10th to 12th.
+With over 80 exhibitors displaying and selling products such as handmade crafts, woodworking, jewelry, paintings, recreational equipment, home improvement and so much more.
 Details

 28. Targa Newfoundland